Coeus1269/AddressBaseStructure/README.md

 # AddressBaseStructure
 Simplified project for processing US address

-The goal of this project is to incorporate data validation and standard relational database structure, for United States addresses.
+The goal of this project is to incorporate data validation and standard relational database structure, into a complete class structure for United States addresses.
 A complete class structure that will validate and standardize a United States address to fit US postal standards with as much validation as possible.
 All into a class structure that is simple to set up and use.